C13orf38

-C13orf38 is a protein found in the thirteenth chromosome with an open reading frame number 38.
-It is 139 amino acids long.
-The protein goes by a number of aliases CCDC169-SOHLH2 and CCDC169.
+Coiled-coil domain-containing protein 169 is a protein which in humans is encoded by the gene CCDC169 (previously C13orf38).
+The CCDC169 protein is 139 amino acids long.
 The protein is found to be over expressed in the testis of humans.
-It is not known what the exact function of the protein is at this current time.
-The human CCDC169 gene contains 753 nucleotides.
-C13orf contains a domain of unknown function DUF4600. which is conserved in between nucleotide interval 1-79.
-The protein contains 139 amino acids.

-Aliases

-Known aliases are CCDC169 and CCDC169-SOHLH2.
-SOHLH refers to the suspected role in oogenesis and spermatogenesis.
-CCDC refers to the structure of the domain the protein, which is a coil-coil domain containing protein.
-Isoforms:

-C13orf38 has seven isoforms, a through e.
-The most common isoform is isoform b.
-CCDC169 isoform b gene codes for the C13orf38 protein.
-Isoform b is the most common isoform.
+Alternative Splicing

+CCDC169 has seven isoforms, a through e.
+This gene may form a fusion gene with SOHLH2 called CCDC169-SOHLH2 which encodes a protein called CCDC169-SOHLH2 Protein.

 Protein regulation

 There is evidence that the protein is retained in the nucleus.
 There are several leucine-rich nuclear export signals in the amino acid sequence of the protein.
 Making it likely to be retained in the nucleus after transcription.

 Gene expression

 Tissue expression

 C13orf38 is over expressed in the testis of humans.
 It has very weak expression data in the bone marrow, brain, and vascular tissues.
 It is expressed in several types of tumors – brain, lung, and germ cell tumors.
 It can also be expressed in leukemia cells.